mdekrey/GitAutomation/readme.md

  * /sql-credentials.txt - the password to set up for the SA role for the dockerized SQL container.
 Not persisted in the docker image for security purposes.
  * /sql-eula.txt - whether you agree to Microsoft's EULA for the SQL docker container.
 Should contain a single 'Y' if you do.

+ When you add these files, they should be without line endings and without UTF headers or you'll get difficult-to-track errors.

 # Building via Visual Studio 2017

 1. Make sure the files mentioned above are in place.